marcpage/libernet/README.md

 			"aes256": key to decrypt bundle,
 			"timestamp": fractional seconds since epoch,
-			"signed": {identifier of public key: signature of bundle identifier}, },
+			"signed": {identifier of public key: signature of bundle identifier}, "blocked": {
+				identifier: {
+					"reason": reason why this should not be used, "signed": signature of the decryption key,
+				}
+			}
+		},
 	],
 	"padding": random number to get hash to fit the right pattern,